 Other important Buddhist deities of the larger Vajrayana pantheon such as Cakrasamvara in his many forms, Hevajra, Kalacakra, etc. are found throughout Buddhist art.
 Among the most popular female deities are Tara and Vasudhara.
 As the counterpart of the Bodhisattva of Compassion, Tara is the saviouress who protects her devotees from earthly dangers and calamities.

-Iconographically, she is similar to Avalokitesvara in that she holds a lotus in her left hand, while her right hand displays the gesture of munificence.
-In the later Malla period, she was worshipped by the Hindus as the deity of transcendental knowledge (prajna) into the group of 10 female deities of knowledge known as the Dasamahavidya.
+Iconographically, she is similar to Avalokitesvara in that she holds a lotus in her left hand, while her right-hand displays the gesture of munificence.
+In the later Malla period, she was worshipped by the Hindus as the deity of transcendental knowledge (prajna) in the group of 10 female deities of knowledge known as the Dasamahavidya.